INDIANAPOLIS — We're one week into early voting in Indiana.

 Election officials in Hamilton County say absentee ballots that come in are stored in a room with double locks on the doors.

 "The Democrats have one key.
 The Republicans have one key, they each have their own key.
-Nobody gets in without both of them being there to open the doors," Sheller explained.
+Nobody gets in without both of them being there to open the doors," Sheller said.

 Voting machines are sealed each night after poll workers make sure the number of voters who checked in that day matches the number of ballots cast on voting machines.

-"They are recorded in a book and they're sealed for the night with the seals written out.
-In the morning, they come back in, make sure the seals haven't been tampered with, open up, check the numbers and start all over again every day," said Sheller.
+"They are recorded in a book, and they're sealed for the night with the seals written out.
+In the morning, they come back in, make sure the seals haven't been tampered with, open up, check the numbers and start all over again every day," Sheller said.

 Come Election Day, voters in Hamilton County will have 111 sites where they can vote and make sure their voices are heard.